OpenSpace/openspace.github.io/docs/components/satellites.md

 nav_order: 2
 ---

-This module was created to visualize satellites in earth orbit.
+This rendering code was created to visualize satellites in earth orbit.
 The precise position of each satellite above the Earth is rendered according to the date & time.
 The Two-Line Element set (TLE) file format is a standard for defining satellite orbital mechanics.
 It contains all of the necessary Keplerian elements to define an orbital path.
 When running the satellites module, OpenSpace reads all of the provided TLE files and generates a renderable for each entry.

-## How to Run the Satellites Module
-OpenSpace uses the `openspace.cfg` file for general configuration.
-Among this file's variables is `Asset`, which defines the base asset (formerly scene) to use for rendering: `Asset = "default"`.
-To include satellites visualization in the default asset, open `data/assets/default.scene` and add the following line (or un-comment it if already present):
-`asset.request('scene/solarsystem/planets/earth/satellites/satellites')`

-Double-click `bin/Release/OpenSpace.exe` to run using the openspace.cfg configuration, or run from a terminal.
-There will be a number of log messages for the individual satellites that appear while the scene is loading.
-Once loaded, Earth will be the camera's focus and the satellites and their orbital trails will be visible.
-A comprehensive list of all satellites can be viewed by pressing _F2_ and then in the "Properties" browser select Solar System -> Planets -> Earth -> Satellites, which will provide a list for each renderable.
-All satellite renderables have a name that begins with the file containing its TLE file entry.
-For example, if a satellite's TLE information is contained in the file `stations.txt`, then its renderable name will have a `stations_` prefix.
-Each satellite will also have a trail renderable, with a `_trail` suffix in the name.
-Rendering controls for each satellite are available in the dialog box, including enabling/disabling visibility, color control, etc.
-From the OpenSpace GUI dialog box (press _F2_) it is possible to change the camera's origin from Earth to any of the satellites in the list.
+See the Users/Content/Satellites page for basic instructions on how to select satellites to view, and start OpenSpace with this content.

 ## Automation
 OpenSpace features like regular expressions and keyboard bindings can be used to automate control of satellite layers.
 Keyboard bindings can be added to an individual scene.
 For example, in the `preInitialization` function of the file `default.scene`, the following `bindkey` command can be added: